 Multiple workflow runs

-Multiple workflow runs can be created at once, by using a CSV File.
+Multiple workflow runs can be run at once, and form fields within your workflow populated at the same time, by using a CSV File.

 Click on the name of your workflow to open up the menu on the right of your screen.
 Click “More options” and select “Run multiple“.